Go back to websites you already visited in Safari on Mac

 See a longer list of recently visited websites: Click the History menu.

 See all websites in your browsing history: Choose History > Show All History.

 See websites from recently closed tabs or windows

 In the Safari app on your Mac, choose History > Recently Closed.

 You can also choose History > Reopen Last Closed Tab or History > Reopen Last Closed Window to reopen the last tab or window you closed, or Reopen All Windows from Last Session.

 In the Safari app on your Mac, click the Sidebar button in the toolbar.

 Click Reading List.

 See Keep a Reading List.

-Safari uses iCloud to keep your browsing history the same on your iPhone, iPad, iPod touch and Mac computers that have Safari turned on in iCloud settings.
-On your iPhone, iPad or iPod touch, go to Settings > [your name] > iCloud, then make sure Safari is turned on.
+Safari uses iCloud to keep your browsing history the same on your iPhone, iPad, iPod touch and Mac computers that have iCloud set up for Safari.
 Your Mac can keep your browsing history for as long as a year, while some iPhone, iPad and iPod touch models keep browsing history for a month.
 To change how often your Mac removes items from your history, see Change General settings.